CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/02a-generative-ai.md

     ![](./media/lab2a-may26-p2t1p5.png)

-1. After VS Code for the web has opened and the environment has been set up, close the GitHib Copilot **Chat** pane on the right side to give you more room, and note that the **Instructions.md** file contains the instructions you need to run the sample code (which is in the **run_agent.py** file in the VS Code Explorer pane on the left.)
+1. After VS Code for the web has opened and the environment has been set up, close the GitHub Copilot **Chat** pane on the right side to give you more room, and note that the **Instructions.md** file contains the instructions you need to run the sample code (which is in the **run_agent.py** file in the VS Code Explorer pane on the left.)

     ![](./media/lab2a-p2t1p33.png)